nick-allison/ml-lightrecon/README.md

 - [Preprocessed Dataset](#)
 - [Ground Truth Data](#)

-You may also use other multi-view RGB-D datasets.
+This is a very small dataset, so it is recommended that you supplement it with data from other multi-view RGB-D datasets.
 The project includes scripts to preprocess and organize custom datasets.

 ---
 ### Configuration